for digital content and services

 Libraries are palaces

 for the people

 The Palace Project is a mission-driven, non-profit, just like your library.
-Palace was designed by libraries, not by for-profit corporations, so we understand your needs and share the same values.
 The Palace Project creates a stronger connection between patron and library, protects patron privacy and gives gives your community an easy-to-use, single app experience with access to all your e-content options.

 "The library really is a palace.
 It bestows nobility on people who otherwise couldn’t afford a shred of it." - Eric Klinenberg (author)

 A seamless public library econtent experience

 As a newly created division within LYRASIS, The Palace Project will be a full service solution to manage all your e-content offerings through a single app.
 The Palace Project includes world class hosting that takes the work off your staff and frees them up for other mission-critical projects, with onboarding, curation and customer support to help you get the most from your system.

 The only not-for-profit, library-centered ebooks marketplace

 The Palace Project app will allow libraries to serve content from all of the major e-content vendors and has its own content catalog including licensed content, open access content, and public domain content, all available seamlessly through Palace.